MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/privileged-access-management-in-office-365.md

 - **Enabling Azure AD Privileged Identity Management while already using privileged access management in Office 365:**  Adding Azure AD Privileged Identity Management to privileged access management in Office 365 can extend privileged access to data outside of Office 365 that’s primarily defined by a user’s role or identity.

 ### Do I need to be a Global Admin to manage privileged access in Office 365?
-During the preview you need to have a Global Admin privilege to be able to manage privileged access in Office 365.
-Users who’re part of an approvers’ group, do not need to be a Global Admin to review and approve requests.
+During the preview you need to have Global Admin privilege to be able to manage privileged access in Office 365.
+Users who are included in an approvers’ group don't need to be a Global Admin to review and approve requests.

 ### How is privileged access management in Office 365 related to Customer Lockbox?
-Customer Lockbox allows a level of access control for organizations around accessed to data by their service provider, i.e. Microsoft.
-Privileged access management in Office 365, allows granular access control within an organization for all Office 365 privileged tasks.
+[Customer Lockbox](https://support.office.com/article/Office-365-Customer-Lockbox-Requests-36f9cdd1-e64c-421b-a7e4-4a54d16440a2) allows a level of access control for organizations for access to to data by their service provider, i.e. Microsoft.
+Privileged access management in Office 365 allows granular access control within an organization for all Office 365 privileged tasks.